-Paul tells us in Galatians 3 that Peter's apostleship was to the circumcised while he was commissioned to go to the Gentile.
+Paul tells us in Galatians 3, that Peter's apostleship was to the circumcised while he was commissioned to go to the Gentiles.
 Peter's mission was mainly to the Jews while Paul was Christ's chosen apostle to the uncircumcised.
-Indeed, in the very early days of the Church, before the conversion of Paul, the gospel was only taught to Jews, and when persecution arrived, many fled to many Gentile regions, where they would be labelled as aliens or foreigners.
+Indeed, in the very early days of the Church, before the conversion of Paul, the gospel was only taught to Jews and when persecution arrived, many fled to Gentile regions where they would be labelled as aliens or foreigners.

-As we read each book of the New Testament and every apostolic epistles, let us read it literally and take note of the author of the book; the wider historic context; the target audience it seeks to reach and its particular focus, as well as applying the lessons it teaches in our own life.
+As we read each book of the New Testament and every apostolic epistle, let us read it literally and take note of the author of the book, the wider historic context, the target audience it seeks to reach, and its particular focus, as well as applying the lessons it teaches in our own life.

 Let us be careful not to fall into the traps of biased interpretation or learned prejudice which may distort the truth of the glorious gospel of God, and let us rejoice that He graciously used those early apostles and prophets to pen the Scriptures for our learning.